KeigoAlexTanaka/rails-intro-lecture/README.md

 ```

-When a user makes a request to the browser, the web-application needs to know what content to show.

 Let's try to visit a new page in our app.
 Type `localhost:3000/welcome` into your browser's url bar.
 What error do you see?

 In Rails, we need to define the routes of our application in our routes file.
 Edit you `config/routes.rb` file to look like this: